 In 2013, we entered into a consulting agreement with Bain Capital Private Equity Advisors (China) Ltd., or Bain Capital, an affiliate of our principal shareholder, pursuant to which Bain Capital provides us with business consulting services.
-We paid RMB6.2 million to Bain Capital during each of the years ended December 31, 2014, 2015 and 2016, and RMB3.1 million (US\$0.5 million) for the six months ended June 30, 2017.
-Pursuant to its terms, the consulting agreement will terminate upon the completion of this offering, at which time we will pay Bain Capital a lump sum amount of RMB33.9 million (US\$5.1 million).
+We paid RMB6.2 million to Bain Capital during each of the years ended December 31, 2015, 2016 and RMB4.65 million during the year of 2017.
+Pursuant to its terms, the consulting agreement was terminated upon the completion of our initial public offering, at which time we had paid Bain Capital a lump sum amount of RMB33.9 million (US\$5.1 million).

-In 2015, 2016 and 2017, we entered into a series of entrustment loan agreements with Lionbridge Limited, an affiliate of our principal shareholder, pursuant to which we granted loans of RMB200.0 million, RMB280.0 million (US\$41.3 million) and RMB150.0 million (US\$22.1 million) to Lionbridge Limited during the years ended December 31, 2015 and 2016, and for the six months ended June 30, 2017, respectively.
-Loans granted during the years ended December 31, 2015 and 2016, and for the six months ended June 30, 2017, respectively.
+In 2015, 2016 and 2017, we entered into a series of entrustment loan agreements with Lionbridge Limited, an affiliate of our principal shareholder, pursuant to which we granted loans of RMB200.0 million, RMB280.0 million and RMB150.0 million (US\$23.1 million) to Lionbridge Limited during the years ended December 31, 2015, 2016 and 2017, respectively.
 Loans granted during the years ended December 31, 2015 and 2016 have been fully repaid.

-In 2015, we entered into a product development agreement with Beijing Mai Rui Technology Co., Ltd., or Beijing Mai Rui, owned by a former director of us, pursuant to which we paid RMB0.7 million, RMB0.3 million (US\$0.04 million) and nil to Beijing Mai Rui during the years ended December 31, 2015 and 2016 and for the six months ended June 30, 2017, respectively.
+In 2015, we entered into a product development agreement with Beijing Mai Rui Technology Co., Ltd., or Beijing Mai Rui, owned by a former director of us, pursuant to which we paid RMB0.7 million, RMB0.3 million and nil to Beijing Mai Rui during the years ended December 31, 2015, 2016 and 2017, respectively.

 In September 2017, we entered into an agreement to purchase the business and assets of The Edge Learning Centers Limited, a company in which a managing director of Bain Capital is a director and minority shareholder.
 The Edge Learning Centers Limited is a leading Hong Kong-based admissions consulting company specializing in overseas boarding school and college placement.
 Total consideration under the agreement is approximately HK\$33 million (US\$4.2 million).
-The acquisition is expected to close during the fourth quarter of 2017, subject to customary closing procedures and conditions.
+The acquisition was completed during the fourth quarter of 2017, subject to customary closing procedures and conditions.